ory/kratos/docs/versioned_docs/version-v0.3/guides/zero-trust-iap-proxy-identity-access-proxy.md

 The
 [Anonymous Authenticator](https://www.ory.sh/docs/oathkeeper/pipeline/authn#anonymous)
-is useful for endpoints that do not need login, such as the registration screen:
+is useful for endpoints that do not need login, such as a registration screen:

 ```yaml title="contrib/quickstart/oathkeeper/.oathkeeper.yml"
 # ...